Transcranial-Solutions/ICONProject/transaction_extractor/README.md

 More advanced features will be added when a basic working product has been achieved.

 Ideas for future features:
- - Syncronize and keep previously extracted csv files up to date with the current block height.
+ - Syncronize and keep previously written csv files up to date with the current block height.
  - Option to use RPC to extract transactions instead of a local leveldb database.
  - Output results as sqlite databases instead of csv files.